-For Levels 0-5 the teacher is assessing the student's ability to identify the characters, setting and events from a narrative text the student is familiar with from multiple read-alouds in class.
+For Levels 0-5 the teacher is assessing the student's ability to identify the characters, setting and events from a grade level appropriate narrative text the student is familiar with from multiple read-alouds in class.

+The teacher must ask questions related to identifying the character, setting, and events.
 An event is anything that happened in the story.